bodyjuck/RegisterOperation/readme.md

 #Register Operation

-Register any one line python code.
+This script register any one line python code in Blender.